David Barclay of Youngsbury: Philanthropy

 Verene Shepherd, the Jamaican historian of diaspora studies, singles out the case of Barclay and how he chose, in 1794, to free his slaves in that colony.
 He and his brother had acquired Unity Valley Pen, a grazing farm in Saint Ann Parish, in return for a debt, and were discomforted to find themselves the owners of about 30 slaves.
 Barclay wrote that when his brother died, "I determined to try the experiment of liberating my slaves, firmly convinced, that the retaining of my fellow creatures in bondage was not only irreconcilable with the precepts of Christianity, but subversive of the rights of human nature ...."
 He hired a vessel to take them to America; his agent for the transfer, William Holden, was instructed to take them to Philadelphia and deliver them as emancipated to John Ashley, Barclay's agent there.
 The Pennsylvania Abolition Society saw to the training of this group in manual trades and domestic service.

-In his banking business Barclay advocated against the financing of the slave trade, but was unable to prevent such finance, leaving his ethical attitude contradictory in current views.

 Barclay supported John Whitehead with an annuity.
 He was closely involved for the London Committee in the founding of Ackworth School, a Quaker school in Yorkshire.